or-katz/LogConsole_with_RsysLog/README.md

    if $msg contains 'console_log' then ?consoleLog
    & ~
    ```
+   save the file.
    if SELinux is enabled and you save the log outside ```/var/log``` you need to change the context of that folder as ```/var/log```:
    ```
    chcon --reference /var/log <path_of_log>
    ```
-3. save the file and restart rsyslog -
+3.  restart rsyslog -
    ```
    sudo systemctl restart rsyslog.service
    ```